How does my child apply to the Howard S. Billings IB Programme?

 Can IB students be part of HSB sports teams, clubs, or activities?

 IB students are members of the HSB school community and are strongly encouraged to participate in HSB student life.
 The IB Learner Profile encourages students to develop and maintain balance in their lives, and participating in the many different activities that the school has to offer is one of many ways to do that.

 Are volunteer hours mandatory?

 Yes, volunteer hours are mandatory.
 A fundamental part of the IB Programme is that students be contributing members of their local and global communities.
 IB students must complete Service as Action hours each year.
-Students can check out the Service as Action board for ideas about where to volunteer or check with our Service as Action Supervisor for more information.
+Students can check out the Service as Action webpage for ideas about where to volunteer or check with our Service as Action Supervisor for more information.

 In order to earn an official MYP certificate from IB at the end of Grade 11, students must have successfully completed the required hours.
 Students must log their hours on ManageBac in order to receive credit for them.